contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Significantly improved the performance of macros like `(enchant:)` and `(click:)` when they target a hook's `chars` or `lines`, such as by `(enchant: ?passage's hooks, $changer)`.
  * Fixed a bug where an `(enchant:)` given `?passage's chars` would crash Harlowe if the passage began with whitespace characters.
  * Fixed a bug where `(enchant:)` given a link changer such as `(link:)` would cause a Javascript error.
 It now causes no error, but it does nothing.
 (The documentation that formerly cited this as an example usage has been changed.)
+ * Fixed a bug where `(enchant:)` given `?passage's lines` would crash Harlowe if the passage contained zero line breaks.
  * Fixed a bug where `(hover-style:)` combined with a link changer such as `(link:)` would cause the specified hover style, after the link was clicked, to permanently persist on the hook.
  * Fixed a bug where `(hover-style:)` couldn't actually override the default hover colour for links of any kind, due to a CSS conflict.
  * Now, consecutive line breaks (which Harlowe reduces the cumulative height of) at the start of a passage are no longer the wrong height while that passage transitions in.
 (To handle this, consecutive line breaks are now made into `<tw-consecutive-br>` elements instead of `<br data-cons>` elements.)